-Beginning in 2020, federal Form W-4 will not determine withholding allowances used to determine the amount of Minnesota withholding.
-Employees completing a 2020 Form W-4 will need to complete 2020 Form W-4MN to determine the appropriate amount of Minnesota withholding.
+Federal Form W-4 will not determine withholding allowances used to determine the amount of Minnesota withholding.
+Employees completing a 2022 Form W-4 will need to complete 2022 Form W-4MN to determine the appropriate amount of Minnesota withholding.